This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 East Bali two-day tour

-If you would rather have some else organize everything for you, book this two-day East Bali highlights tour.
+If you would rather have someone else organize everything for you, I recommend this popular two-day East Bali highlights tour.
 Discover white and black sand beaches, impressive water palaces and the famous Gates of Heaven at Pura Lempuyang.

 The tour includes: